Berford Street - Part 2

 Note the eerie lack of automobiles or carriages in this image, only pedestrians and children on bicycles populate the street.
 Note also, the early streetlamp hanging from the telephone pole at centre right.

-The bottom image of Figure W2C offers an identical perspective in 2001.
+The second and third images of Figure W2C offer a similar perspective in 2001 and 2023.
 The Union Bank, St. Alban's Hotel and Hunter Hardware have long since closed, but their contribution to the architecture of Wiarton remain.
 Today, the streetlamps are fixed in position and much more plentiful!
 Relatively sparse hydro poles and cross-street lines have replaced the abundant telegraph poles of early days.
 The corner now also sports traffic lights, the town's first, installed in June of 1978.
 The street itself is much more cluttered than it once was.
 Parallel parking makes it seem narrower than in the earlier image.
+The bottom image of Figure W2C shows the results of the Berford St. "big dig" completed in 2021, including new pavement, curbs and street lights.

 Figure W2D: Looking south on Berford Street just south of William St. (c.
 1923, 2007 and 2022).